 \subsection{Main ideas}

 Figure \ref{fig:illu1} demonstrates the key concept of the proposed change point detection method.
-The main idea is to transform the problem of change point detection in a data sequence into testing local extrema in the derivatives of the smoothed signal.
+The main idea is to transform the problem of change point detection into testing local extrema in the derivatives of the smoothed signal.
 A candidate peak can arise from either a true change point in the signal region or pure random noise.
 Multiple testing based on the peak height distribution of the first and second derivatives is then used to identify the significant peaks as the true change points.
-Notice that although this main idea (or Figure \ref{fig:illu1}) is illustrated in signal $\mu(t)$, it is also applicable to signal-plus-noise $y(t)$ under certain asymptotic conditions such that the signal strength (size of jump or slope change) and length of data sequence are large; see conditions (C1) and (C2) below.
+Although this main idea (or Figure \ref{fig:illu1}) is illustrated in signal $\mu(t)$, it is also applicable to signal-plus-noise $y(t)$ under certain asymptotic conditions such that the signal strength (the size of jump or slope change) and the length of the data sequence are large; see conditions (C1) and (C2) below.

 To further illustrate the main idea, especially the proposed algorithm, toy examples are presented in Figures \ref{fig:illu2_1} and \ref{fig:illu2_2}.
 In Scenario 1 (pure Type \RN{1} change points), a Type \RN{1} change point generates a peak exactly at its location in the second derivative $\mu''_\gamma(t)$, as indicated in \eqref{eq:d2-2}.
 In Scenario 2 (pure Type \RN{2} change points), a Type \RN{2} change point produces a peak in the first derivative $\mu'_\gamma(t)$ around its location, as described in \eqref{eq:d1-1}.
 By subtracting the corresponding baseline (piecewise slope at $v_j$) from the peaks in $y'_{\gamma}(t)$, the problem reduces to a standard peak detection problem.
 In Scenario 3, a combination of Type \RN{1} and Type \RN{2} change points is considered.
 The Type \RN{2} change points are first identified based on the peaks in $y'_{\gamma}(t)$, and then the Type \RN{1} change points are detected as significant peaks in $y''_{\gamma}(t)$ after cutting off the Type \RN{2} change points.